-This course is an extension of related information gained in PHED 1010 and provides further integration of a wellness lifestyle.
-An individualized weight training is designed based on fitness assessment.
+An individualized muscular strength and endurance program is designed based on fitness assessment.
 Periodic evaluation of progress is included.
 Emphasis is on safe, effective resistance training.
-This course includes a workout segment.
+This course is usually offered only once every two academic years.

-Physical Education 1130: Fitness Walking
+Physical Education 1130.
+Fitness Walking